Akuli/teek/docs/tkinter.rst

 Widget-specific Differences
 ---------------------------

-Most widgets work more or less the same way in pythotk and tkinter, but not all widgets do.
+Most widgets work more or less the same way in teek and tkinter, but not all widgets do.
 Some of the biggest differences are listed here, but not everything is; refer to :ref:`the documentation <widgets>` of the widget that is causing errors for more details.